Last Updated on January 6th, 2020

 Retinol creams are nothing more than a highly concentrated form of vitamin A. They are great for stimulating “tired” skin, but they are problematic for sensitive skin, especially if you get lots of sun.
 If you live in Australia or the USA, don’t even think of using any kind of retinol cream without also using sunblock.

-There are also many products that take basic natural ingredients, the very same chemicals found in apple cider vinegar and green tea and other treatments that are the best home remedies, and package them in an easy to use form.
+There are also many products that take basic natural ingredients, the very same chemicals found in apple cider vinegar and green tea and other treatments that are the best home remedies, and package them in an easy-to-use form.
 There is a very simple way to choose peels that work for acne.
 Look for:

 Then be sure your product does not contain alcohol, essential oils, fragrances, or perfumes, since these dry out the skin.
 But there is a much easier way to do your acne care.

 There are any number of skin care “systems” on the market, and the simple truth is, most (but not all) of them work to some degree.
-But rather than trying lots of products to find one that works just a little better for you—or not—and rather than running to one store for apple cider vinegar and then picking up your alpha-hydroxy acids at another stores and your retinol at a third, why not integrate your acne care with a product like Exposed Skin Care?
+But rather than trying lots of products to find one that works just a little better for you—or not—and rather than running to one store for apple cider vinegar and then picking up your alpha-hydroxy acids at another store and your retinol at a third, why not integrate your acne care with a product like Exposed Skin Care?

 Exposed Skin Care provides a three-step solution that does all the things your everyday acne care routine can do, all in one product.
 The system knocks out acne with a cleanser, a “pore opener,” an anti-acne serum you apply to your skin, and the right kind of cleansing cloths to remove just dead skin without damaging healthy pores.
-With a money-back guarantee, you have nothing to lose, and you’ll never have to run down to the store to get a facial ingredient and there’s absolutely, positively no risk you’ll wind up smelling like someone kicked over the apple cider vinegar barrel at the pickle factory.
+With a money-back guarantee, you have nothing to lose, and you’ll never have to run down to the store to get a facial ingredient, Plus, there’s absolutely, positively no risk you’ll wind up smelling like someone kicked over the apple cider vinegar barrel at the pickle factory.
 For a simple solution for mild to moderate acne that works, try Exposed Skin Care.